 We found that the topics easy and difficult appear equally across the review data of all three brands, suggesting that no one competitor had differentiated on customer experience.
 While online shopping provides customers with an easy alternative to shopping in person, it seems that some people will always experience some form of difficulty.
 Hence, the importance of an exceptional customer service team.

-Unique customer insights emerge through text analysis.
-By analysing review data of key competitors in a specific industry, we can identify room for growth and development in both marketing strategy and customer service purposes.
+Unique customer insights examples emerge through text analysis.
+By analyzing review data of key competitors in a specific industry, we can identify room for growth and development in both marketing strategy and customer service purposes.
 Get in touch to find out more.